What does an organic strawberry plant mean

 with weeds well.

-Second is that, in order to grow plump and
+Second in order to grow plump and

 juicy, they need plenty of water and nutrients plus excellent drainage.